mattlewis92/angular-bootstrap-calendar/README.md

 This expression is called when an event is clicked on the calendar. calendarEvent contains the calendar event that was clicked on.

-### on-event-drop
+### on-event-times-changed

-This expression is called when an event is dragged and dropped into a different date / time on the calendar.
+This expression is called when an event is dragged and dropped or resized into a different date / time on the calendar.
 The available parameters are: calendarEvent, calendarNewEventStart and calendarNewEventEnd.
 The directive won't change the event object and leaves that up to you to implement.
 Set event.editable to false to disable drag and drop on a particular event.
 Please note drag and drop is only available by including the [interact.js](http://interactjs.io/) library.

 ### edit-event-html